Elizabeth Seymour

 M, #24153, b.
 4 October 1717, d.
 12 September 1756

-Henry Arundell, 7th Baron Arundell of Wardour was born on 4 October 1717.1,2 He was the son of Henry Arundell, 6th Baron Arundell of Wardour and Elizabeth Eleanor Everard.1 He was also reported to have been born on 4 March 1717/18.1 He married Mary Bellings-Arundell, daughter of Richard Bellings-Arundell and Anne Gage, on 27 January 1738/39, with a dower of £70,000.1 He died on 12 September 1756 at age 38 at Wardour Castle, Wiltshire, England.1 He was buried on 22 September 1756 at Tisbury, Wiltshire, England.1 His will (dated 10 May 1739 and 27 February 1754) was probated on 26 January 1757, by Mary, the widow and universal legatee.1
+Henry Arundell, 7th Baron Arundell of Wardour was born on 4 October 1717.1,2 He was the son of Henry Arundell, 6th Baron Arundell of Wardour and Elizabeth Eleanor Everard.1 He was also reported to have been born on 4 March 1717/18.1 He married Mary Bellings-Arundell, daughter of Richard Bellings-Arundell and Anne Gage, on 27 January 1738/39, with a dower of £70,000.1 He died on 12 September 1756 at age 38 at Wardour Castle, Wiltshire, EnglandG.1 He was buried on 22 September 1756 at Tisbury, Wiltshire, EnglandG.1 His will was proven (by probate) on 26 January 1757, by Mary, the widow and universal legatee.1

 Child of Henry Arundell, 7th Baron Arundell of Wardour and Mary Bellings-Arundell